 Visit our Engineering Innovation Centre for more information.

-To find out more about STEM courses please visit our College page.
+To find out more about STEM courses please visit our Faculty page.

 Although a report commissioned by EDF energy has revealed a third of British schoolgirls consider themselves not clever enough to pursue a career in science, Dr Joanna Heaton-Marriott contests the stereotype that STEM subjects are ‘for boys.’